First-of-its-Kind Free E-Cigarette Quit Program Now Available to Young Vapers Looking For Help

 “While the science behind overcoming nicotine addiction may be the same, e-cigarette users don’t identify as smokers.
 They have different barriers to quitting, and, especially in the case of teens and young adults, many want an anonymous way to go about quitting without involving their parents or friends, which texting provides.
 We believe this new program will be very effective in getting the right support and information into the hands of anyone looking to quit e-cigarettes, including adults who have successfully used them to quit smoking, but are now looking to quit nicotine completely,” said Dr. Amanda Graham, senior vice president, Innovations, at Truth Initiative who has built This is Quitting, BecomeAnEX and the EX® Program, a quit-smoking program designed for employers, health systems and health plans to offer employees, members, and their dependents.

-In addition, the youth-targeted truth tobacco prevention campaign from Truth Initiative recently launched its first e-cigarette effort, Safer ≠ Safe, to give teens and young adults the facts about e-cigarette use and clear up misperceptions — such as the fact that one standard JUUL pod delivers the equivalent nicotine of a pack of cigarettes.
+In addition, the youth-targeted truth tobacco prevention campaign from Truth Initiative recently launched its first e-cigarette effort, Safer ≠ Safe, to give teens and young adults the facts about e-cigarette use and clear up misperceptions — such as the fact that, according to JUUL, one standard JUUL pod delivers the equivalent nicotine of a pack of cigarettes.

 “Beyond educating youth on the risks of e-cigarettes, we felt it was critical to provide the tools to stop vaping.
 It’s sad and ironic that e-cigarettes, a product intended to help adult cigarette smokers quit, have now addicted a new generation of nonsmokers to nicotine.
 It certainly makes you question the motives behind JUUL given its new partnership with Altria, makers of Marlboro, the most popular cigarette brand,” added Koval.